-Unorganized sandy beach, with rocky coves and crystal clear shallow waters.
+Characteristics: Unorganized sandy beach, with rocky coves, and crystal, shallow waters.

-Just 1 km east of Elafonisi, the juniper forest of Kedrodasos is one of Crete’s most stunning beaches, rather unspoiled, and with a complete lack of organization.
+Just 1 km east of Elafonisi, the juniper forest of Kedrodasos is one of Chania’s best beaches, and certainly the most stunning one.
+It’s unspoiled and not organized.

-A magnificent white sand beach on a very shallow shore, with crystal clear waters in all the shades of blue.
+In short, Kedrodasos is a magnificent white sand beach on a very shallow shore, with crystal clear waters in all shades of blue.

 The beach is hard to access (off-road track) and solitaire, usually visited by a few backpackers and campers.
 To have a better idea about this beach, check this article.

 Distance from Chania town: 31.9 km, a trip to Agia Roumeli lasts longer since it’s only accessible by boat either from Sougia or Chora Sfakion.